 Fiestas Patrias in Peru: Independence Day, History and Traditions

-The Fiestas Patrias are among the most important public holidays in Peru.
-Celebrations mainly take place on July 28 and 29.
-July 28 commemorates Peru's declaration of independence in 1821.
+Fiestas Patrias are among the most important holidays in Peru.
+They are celebrated primarily on July 28th and 29th.
+July 28th commemorates the proclamation of Peru's independence in 1821.

-On July 29, the armed forces and the national police are the focus.
+July 29th focuses on the armed forces and the national police.
 Both days together form a festive period that combines history, state, culture, family, food, and national identity.

-Throughout Peru, flags hang on houses, public buildings, and shops.
+Throughout Peru, flags hang from houses, public buildings, and shops.
 There are parades, speeches, music, dance, markets, and plenty of food.
-Peru doesn't celebrate quietly in the living room; the country opens its doors and brings out the loudspeakers.

-The Fiestas Patrias are the Peruvian national holidays.
-They commemorate the break with Spanish colonial rule and the emergence of an independent Peru.
+Fiestas Patrias are the Peruvian national holidays.
+They commemorate the break from Spanish colonial rule and the emergence of an independent Peru.

-The most important day is July 28.
-On this date, José de San Martín declared Peru's independence in Lima in 1821.
+The most important day is July 28th.
+On this date, José de San Martín proclaimed Peru's independence in Lima in 1821.

-July 29 is dedicated to the state, the armed forces, and the national police.
-On this day, military ceremonies and official events often take place.
+July 29th is dedicated to the state, the armed forces, and the national police.
+Military ceremonies and official events often take place on this day.

-For many, however, the Fiestas Patrias are not just a state ritual.
-They are also family time, travel time, and an occasion to celebrate Peruvian cuisine, music, and traditions.
+However, for many people, Fiestas Patrias are not just a state ritual.
+They are also a time for family, travel, and an occasion to celebrate Peruvian cuisine, music, and traditions.

-During the Fiestas Patrias, Peru visibly turns red and white.
-Flags hang on houses, cars, schools, and public buildings.
+During Fiestas Patrias, Peru visibly turns red and white.
+Flags hang from houses, cars, schools, and public buildings.

-National pride is then not only expressed in speeches.
-It also hangs from windows, sits on plates, and blares from loudspeakers.
+National pride is not only expressed in speeches.
+It also hangs from windows, sits on plates, and resonates from loudspeakers.

 Historical Background

 In the early 19th century, independence movements gained strength in South America.
-José de San Martín played a central role in this context.
+In this context, José de San Martín played a central role.

-On July 28, 1821, San Martín declared Peru's independence in Lima.
+On July 28, 1821, San Martín proclaimed Peru's independence in Lima.
 This moment is still considered the symbolic beginning of the independent Peruvian state.

 However, independence was not immediately fully secured.
 Further military and political conflicts followed.
 The final consolidation of independence was a longer process.

-The Fiestas Patrias thus commemorate not just a single day.
+Fiestas Patrias therefore not only commemorate a single day.
 They represent a historical transition that profoundly changed Peru politically and socially.

 José de San Martín and Independence